CouncilofLorien/counciloflorien.github.io/docs/cards/G/great-patron.md

 > Permanent-event
 >
 > {: .stage-resource-text .black-text .p-2 }
 > > Your characters and allies that normally give 2 or more marshalling points are each worth 2 marshalling points.
-Cannot be duplicated by a given player.   “‘Could we not still send messages to him and obtain his help?’”_ ***---&NoBreak;LotRII***
+Cannot be duplicated by a given player.   “‘Could we not still send messages to him and obtain his help?’”_ ***---&#65279;LotRII***
 >
 > {: .stage-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>